nolmoonen/terrain3/README.md

 ## Performance

-At the lowest level of detail, the terrain is represented with a resolution of ten centimeters.
+At its most detailed level, the terrain is represented with a resolution of ten centimeters.
 The above image displays movement at about 200 meters per second, which a system with a Ryzen 5 2600 and an RTX 2070 takes roughly `0.013-0.017` ms to update the terrain and `0.14-0.18` ms to render it at 1080p.